N-Wouda/N-Wouda.github.io/posts/pyvrp-in-2024-and-2025/index.md

 The release thereafter (0.12) is scheduled for the summer of 2025, and will probably add support for multiple trips to PyVRP.
 At some point we will also write another paper about PyVRP, and that will probably happen based on the 0.12 release.
 There is no roadmap yet for releases later in the year, but good candidates for those are general pickup and delivery between clients ('pickup and delivery'), and groups of clients that all need to be serviced on the same route ('clustered VRP').

+I expect that in 2025 PyVRP will continue to be adopted by more organisations, and hope that we will start to see external contributions to the project.
+Additionally, in the second half of the year I will be back in industry and likely work on routing problems.
+It is likely that PyVRP will play a role in that as well.